Predicting Molecular Properties via Computational Chemistry

 In addition to molecular properties, entire or partial reaction pathways can be examined at the molecular scale, giving insights into reaction kinetics, transition states, reaction orders, product distributions and more.

-The reasonable predictions thus produced help guide reaction development.
-Using these predictions, J-Star Research scientists can gain deeper mechanistic insight, rationalize experimental observations, and identify improved strategies and routes towards their targeted molecule.
+The reasonable predictions produced through computational investigation can help guide reaction development by understanding non-trivial molecular interactions.
+Using these predictions, J-Star Research scientists can gain deeper mechanistic insight, rationalize experimental observations, and identify improved strategies and routes towards their targeted molecules.

-Using up to 40 cores of parallel processing power, the computational software at J-Star Research provides a wide range of capabilities.
-A few of our most frequently employed methods include:
+Using up to 24-cores/48-threads and 192GB of RAM, the computational resources at J-Star Research provides a wide range of capabilities.
+A few of our most frequently employed software packages include: